 No Guarantee of Medical Results.
-Garner's recommendation of healthcare providers should in no way be construed as medical advice or a substitute for medical advice.
-Neither Garner, the Plan or your Employer is guaranteeing that you or your covered dependents will have a positive experience or result by using a Top Provider.
+Garner's recommendation of health care providers should in no way be construed as medical advice or a substitute for medical advice.
+Neither Garner, the Plan or your Employer is guaranteeing that you or your covered dependents will have a positive experience or result by using an Approved Provider.
 Individual results and outcomes will vary.
-Neither Garner, the Plan or your Employer is liable for any claims arising out of the care provided by Top Providers or the acts or omissions of Top Providers.
+Neither Garner, the Plan or your Employer is liable for any claims arising out of the care provided by Approved Providers, or the acts or omissions of Approved Providers.